 Projects that are conducting independent work at NEON sites may be impacted as access to some sites have been temporarily closed per the site host.
 If you are planning on visiting a NEON site, please double check with the site host or site’s website to determine if the site is accessible.
 Access to or within NEON infrastructure is not permitted at this time except at the sites listed above (e.g., access to sensor sets, access within fenced areas, or access within NEON sampling plots).

-Airborne operations (AOP) have resumed in a limited capacity, with the installation of two payloads into Twin Otter aircraft delayed until a June 1st start.
+Airborne operations (AOP) were conducted in a limited capacity, with the installation of two payloads into Twin Otter aircraft delayed until a June 1st start.
 Data collection flights resumed on June 12 according to the schedule below.
-The safety of each deployment is evaluated continually, as is true for all of NEON operations, so the proposed schedule below is subject to significant change.

 |Payload 2||Payload 3|

 |Domain||Start Date||End Date||Domain||Start Date||End Date|